 Now, several months later, the crowds have gradually returned to Disney World.
 Lately, we've been seeing longer lines and higher wait times, especially over weekends.
 While rides may not be complete walk-ons anymore (as they often were upon reopening), the parks are still limiting capacity and continuing to enforce the health and safety measures such as mandatory masks, social distancing and temperature screenings.

 Below, we'll hop into everything you need to know before you go, as well as tips to help you make the very most of your visit.
 Let's hop to it!

 New Disney World Theme Park Reservation System, FastPass+ & Dining Reservations

 As mentioned above, Disney is significantly limiting capacity in the earliest phases of reopening.
 To do this, it has implemented a new theme park reservation system that requires all guests to obtain a reservation for park entry in advance.
 Existing ticket holders and annual passholders are currently able to make reservation requests in phases ahead of those who don't have tickets.
 Find out more information about the Disney Park Pass System in our separate blog post.

 The FastPass+ reservation service will be temporarily suspended to allow for extra space in queues to manage capacity and maintain physical distancing.
-Existing FastPass+ reservations will be automatically canceled, and future plans for FastPass+ will be shared later.
+Existing FastPass+ reservations have been automatically canceled, and future plans for FastPass+ will be shared later.
 Star Wars: Rise of the Resistance at Hollywood Studios is the only ride to utilize a virtual queue.
 The ability to join a Boarding Group takes place at 10 a.m. or 2 p.m.
 You may only make one pass per person each day.
 Extra Magic Hours have also been temporarily suspended.

 Walt Disney World Resort Safety Measures